Jon-Ivar Nygård

 Jon-Ivar Nygård (born 2 January 1973) is a Norwegian politician for the Labour Party.
 He has served as minister of transport since 2021.
 He previously served as the mayor of Fredrikstad from 2011 to 2021.

 Early and personal life

 Born in Borge, Nygård graduated as cand.mag. from the University of Oslo in 1998.
-He is lives with his partner, Anne Gro Bjerknes, and has three children from a previous relationship.
+He lives with his partner, Anne Gro Bjerknes, and has three children from a previous relationship.
 He and Bjerknes married in January 2023.

 Political career

 Local politics

 He was member of the municipal council of Fredrikstad since 1993, and served as mayor of Fredrikstad from 2011 to 2021.
+He won re-election in 2015 and 2019.
+He resigned in 2021 upon entering parlament and his appointment to government and was succeeded by deputy mayor Siri Martinsen.

 Parliament

 Having previously been a deputy representative from 2013 to 2017, Nygård was elected representative to the Storting from the constituency of Østfold for the period 2021–2025, for the Labour Party.
-While part of the government from October 2021, Solveig Vitanza met in the Storting in his place.
+While part of the government from October 2021, Solveig Vitanza met in the Storting in his place until 2025 and Ronny Aukrust since 2025.